evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 ### Introduction

-I was a business analyst in the bank and I have been thinking about how we can make a better business decision based on the data.
+I was a business analyst and I have been thinking about how we can make a better business decision based on the data.
 In 2019, I had an opportunity to continue my masters in data and computational science.
 Then in September, my job-seeking journey started.
 In reviewing various job descriptions of a data analyst from LinkedIn, Indeed and Glassdoor; I found myself questioning about:

 >***"how many years of experience that I need?"***